willy3087/fastapi_mcp/README.md

 }
 ```
 On MacOS:

-you might need to provide the full path to the mcp-proxy executable under "command", find it by running `which mcp-proxy`.
+You might need to provide the full path to the mcp-proxy executable under "command", find it by running `which mcp-proxy`.

 4. Claude Desktop will discover all available tools and resources automatically